 Has the bank asked you for an explanation letter?
-This is common if you’ve found yourself apply for a home loan with credit issues or maybe you’ve moved address or accidentally forgot to pay for a phone bill.
-Either way, there are a few ways to work this out, you’ll just need to be prepared with evidence and a good explanation.
+This is common if you’ve found yourself applying for a home loan with credit issues, or maybe you’ve moved address or accidentally forgot to pay for a phone bill.
+Either way, there are a few ways to work this out.
+You’ll need to be prepared with evidence and a good explanation.

-In general, banks look for a letter to explain the circumstance for those who have had missed payments on current debt, or bankruptcy, defaults and judgements against their credit file.
+In general, banks look for a letter to explain the circumstance for those who have missed payments on current debt, bankruptcy, defaults, or judgements against their credit file.

 So to get you moving with this process, we’ve compiled some letters as templates for you to use when explaining your reason for defaulting and how you rectified it.